nagasudhirpulla/taming_python/blog/skills/grafana_process_monitor.md

-# Monitor a windows process with Grafana infinity datasource
+# Monitor windows process with Grafana infinity datasource

 -   Grafana can generate alerts by periodically monitoring a datasource based on user-defined conditions.
 -   This alerting capability enables continuous monitoring of Windows processes in Grafana.
 -   A Windows batch script, as shown below, can produce a CSV file with timestamps and status updates of the desired program.